tarunmankar/developer-community/README.md

-# Developer Community

-This is a beginner-friendly open-source project where developers can add their bio data to the list.
+## This is a beginner-friendly open-source project where developers can add their bio data to the list.
 To contribute, follow these steps:

 ## How to Contribute